melissamcarvalho/entropy-sgd-reproduction/entropy-sgd/train_notes.md

 | 20| 3*(1.00001)^(500*20)| 3.32|
 | 10 |3*(1.0001)^(500*40) | 22.16|
 | 20| 3*(1.0001)^(500*20) | 8.15 |

+`weight-decay.sh`: Analysis of the application of weight decay (TBD).

 `reproduction.sh`: Experiments to reproduce the paper.
 "We train for 200 epochs with SGD and Nesterov’s momentum during which the initial learning rate of 0.1 decreases by a factor of 5 after every 60 epochs."